 As the IPR forecast is primarily aimed at demonstrating latent risk in investor portfolios, it differs from climate scenarios by working up from probable policy and technology developments, rather than working back from a pre-defined target temperature.

-Reaching a <1.5o C outcome is a far bigger challenge - but should remain the aspiration
+Reaching a 1.5 degrees outcome is a far bigger challenge - Further Policy action will be needed.

 What is the Inevitable Policy Response?